openfv/openfv/README.md

  - the readiness of the source code for production level release to end users
  - the source code state at build time

 The established [semantic versioning](https://github.com/semver/semver) (SemVer) approach uses the version number format `MAJOR.MINOR.PATCH` with a software API-based standard for incremented values during the software development process.
 Additional metadata are commonly appended to this SemVer syntax to indicate the readiness of the software for general use by the end user as work progresses towards a release milestone (e.g. `v1.2.0-alpha`, `v1.2.0-beta`,`v1.2.0-rc.1`, `v1.2.0-rc.2`, `v1.2.0`).
-Projects that create compiled binary artifacts from source code frequently associate a label with the build artifact in order to identify and record the state of the source code at build time (e.g. the git commit SHA1 hash string).
+Projects that create compiled binary artifacts from source code frequently associate a label with the build artifact in order to establish a record of the state of the source code at build time (e.g. a git commit SHA1 hash string).

-The SemVer approach cannot be used in typeface software versioning as a result of the way that version strings are specified under OpenType.
-Typeface software version strings are compiled into the nameID 5 record of the OpenType font binary name table.
-This name table record is specified under OpenType as:
+The SemVer approach is not defined under the OpenType font versioning specification.
+Typeface software version strings are compiled into the nameID 5 record of the OpenType name table and the fontRevision record of the OpenType head table.
+These records are defined as follows:

-##### OpenType name table nameID 5 record definition
+##### OpenType name table ID 5 record definition

 >Version string.
 Should begin with the syntax 'Version <number>.<number>' (upper case, lower case, or mixed, with a space between “Version” and the number).
 >